DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The System

-\parait{Document recovery.} Given a target set of keywords of arbitrary length (e.g. ``XKeyscore'' and ``Snowden''), an adversary aims to learn which keywords from the target set are contained in a document for which some keywords are already known.
+\parait{Document Recovery.} Given a target set of keywords (e.g. ``XKeyscore'' and ``Snowden''), an adversary aims to learn which of these target keywords are contained in a document for which some keywords are already known.

-\parait{Corpus extraction.} Given a set of target keywords, an adversary aims at knowing which documents in a corpus contain which target keywords.
+\parait{Corpus Extraction.} Given a set of target keywords, an adversary aims to learn which documents in a corpus contain which target keywords.
 If the target set contains all possible keywords, the adversary effectively recovers the full corpus.

 Any functional search system is also susceptible to confirmation attacks.
 An adversary interested in knowing whether a document in a collection contains a keyword (e.g., ``XKeyscore'' to learn whether the collection contains the Snowden documents) can always directly query for the keyword of interest.